 He is an aerospace engineer by day.
 He lives near Boston, is a private pilot, and has a brown belt in Judo.

-Steven Popkes is the author of Caliban Landing (Congdon and Weed, 1987) and Slow Lightning (Tor, 1991).
-His "The Color Winter" (Asimov's, August 1988) was a Nebula short story and Sturgeon finalist; "The Egg" was in the 7th The Year's Best Science Fiction (Dozois, ed.), "Fable for Savior and Reptile" in Year's Best Fantasy 3 (Hartwell and Cramer, eds.), and "Winters Are Hard," "The Ice," "The Great Caruso," and "Jackie's Boy" in the 20th, 21st, 23rd, and 28th Dozois Year's Best.
-Other short fiction appears in Isaac Asimov's Aliens (Dozois, ed.), Full Spectrum 2 (Aronica, McCarthy, Stout, and LoBrutto, eds.), Isaac Asimov's Camelot (Dozois and Williams, ed.), Robots (Dann and Dozois, eds.), The Living Dead 2 (Adams, ed.), F&SF, Asimov's, Realms of Fantasy, Twilight Zone, Daily SF, Tomorrow, SF Age, and Night Cry.
-He is a founding member of the Cambridge Science Fiction Workshop and was one of the contributors to their Future Boston (Smith, ed.).
+Steven Popkes is the author of Caliban Landing (Congdon and Weed, 1987) and Slow Lightning (Tor, 1991) and Welcome to Witchlandia (BVC, 2016).
+His "The Color Winter" (Asimov's, August 1988) was a Nebula Award short story and Theodore Sturgeon Memorial Award finalist; "The Egg" was in the 7th The Year's Best Science Fiction (Dozois, ed.), "Fable for Savior and Reptile" in Year's Best Fantasy 3 (Hartwell and Cramer, eds.), and "Winters Are Hard," "The Ice," "The Great Caruso," and "Jackie's Boy" in the 20th, 21st, 23rd, and 28th Dozois Year's Best.
+Other short fiction appears in various places.
+He is a founding member of the Cambridge Science Fiction Workshop and was one of the contributors to their joint work, Future Boston (Smith, ed.).